 As always, we work with each client to assist in reaching an agreement with regard to child custody, parenting time or visitation before placing the decision in the hands of the court.
 When agreements cannot be reached, we are prepared to actively pursue litigation.

 Scott Law Offices assists clients with sensitive custody cases in the greater Phoenix area.
-Child custody in Arizona is often confusing and a Phoenix custody attorney can assist clients in understanding the important differences in physical custody vs. legal custody.
+Child custody in Arizona is often confusing and our custody attorney can assist you with understanding the important differences in physical custody vs. legal custody.
 When the Court in Maricopa County talks about custody, they are almost always referring to legal custody.
 Legal custody relates to the important decisions affecting the minor child and how those decisions will be made and is referred to as “legal decision-making authority.”
 In a Phoenix custody case, when one parent has sole legal custody, that parent may make important decisions affecting the minor child without the input or consent of the other parent.
 When the parties share joint legal custody, decisions are made together.
 The court considers several factors in determining whether joint legal custody or sole legal custody is appropriate.
 While obtaining sole legal custody is difficult, it is possible and is not reserved to mothers.
 Sole custody for fathers is awarded if it is in the best interests of the child.